 New to the drawing itself?
-Start with what a floor framing plan is, or the comprehensive floor framing plan guide.
+Start with the comprehensive floor framing plan guide.

 What "load-bearing" means here